Luck (2009 film)

-The film released to Indian audiences on 24 July 2009.
+Luck was released on 24 July 2009 to lukewarm response from critics and became a box-office bomb.
+In September 2024, Shah accused the producers of Squid Game of plagiarizing the film's plot, a claim that was denied by the distributor, Netflix.
+In September 2025, the copyright infringement action was dismissed with prejudice, primarily due to Shah not owning the film's copyright (and thus unable to pursue a lawsuit), as well as for the two works being substantially dissimilar.

 Plot

 Gambling kingpin Karim Musa is a very lucky person.
 He remained the sole survivor when a mosque collapsed in Maharashtra when he was just nine months old and was amongst very few survivors of another incident at the age of 12.
 When he was 14, he challenged three friends to jump from a four-storied building and remained alive, though with some injuries, and won.
 He started gambling at 19 and since then tried out his luck in different places of the world and became known as Musa Bhai.
-For him, gambling and drug smuggling have become ways to get money; his latest interest is investment on people's luck.
+For him, gambling and drug smuggling have become old ways to get money; his latest interest is investment on people's luck.

 Ram Mehra is a banker who is abducted by Musa's right-hand man Lakhan Tamang, but instead of taking, he gives Ram hundred thousand rupees and explains that Ram is very lucky as Tamang bought lottery tickets for two years without any success until he took tickets from Ram both of which won him two hundred thousand rupees.
 He then offers Ram 200 million rupees for which Ram has to gamble with him for 20 days.
 After Ram agrees, Musa Bhai and Tamang create a game, getting people with luck to play, and the luckiest ones win them money.

-Later, along with Ram, Tamang hires Major Lucky, who is a soldier as lucky once as he fought in battles and faced numerous bullets yet none that could kill him.
+Later, along with Ram, Tamang hires Major Jabar Pratap Singh, who is a soldier as lucky once as he fought in battles and faced numerous bullets yet none that could kill him.
 He is in need of money for the operation of his wife Sheila.
 Tamang then visits Pakistan where he discovers Shortcut, a 16-year-old girl, who is also known to be lucky as any camel she rides wins the race and observes her winning one despite her camel's half-broken leg.
 Tamang pays four lakh rupees to "export" her to South Africa.
 Tamang then invites the sole-criminal, Raghav Raghuvaran to the game.
 Raghav was put in Tihar Jail for raping many women, and also killing them, but when he was hanged, he survived, and since the Indian law doesn't allow one person to be hanged twice, he is freed from Tihar Jail.